 Laboratory of Genomics and Proteomics of Disease Vectors

-● Testing the pharmacological action of recombinant arthropod salivary proteins with the goal of describing their mechanism of action in the vertebrate host at the molecular, cellular, and organismal level in order to expedite drug development.
+- Test the pharmacological action(s) of recombinant tick salivary proteins and non-coding RNAs (long non coding and microRNAs) and their mechanism of action in the vertebrate host at the molecular, cellular, and organismal level to expedite drug development.

-Our research project aims to:
+Our research projects aim to:

 Current research projects